lwa-project/ovro_data_recorder/docs/source/visibilities.rst

    the visibility amplitude for the center frequency channel as a function of `(u,v)` radial distance every 60 s.
 This block is only active for the slow visibility mode.
+ * ``ImageOp`` - This reads in the visibility data, along with calibration tables, and write a PNG image that shows the sky as imaged using the core every 60 s.
+   This block is only active for the slow visibility mode.
  * ``StatisticsOp`` - This reads in the visibility data and computes per-antenna minimum/mean/maximum values across frequency from the auto-correlations on a 60 s cadence.